 - ii.ii.
-The indicators have been based on the January 2013 capital programme and they may be updated before the final capital programme is approved by Council on 19 February 2013 with the Service & Resource Planning Report. - ii.iii.
+The indicators have been based on the February 2013 capital programme which will be considered for approval by Council on 19 February 2013 with the Service & Resource Planning Report. - ii.iii.
 The capital expenditure figures for beyond 2013/14 will be able to be revised in twelve months' time.